 Center for Gait and Movement Analysis in the Rocky Mountain Region

-We see patients with all types of orthopedic conditions, from broken bones and concussions to complex conditions like cerebral palsy.
-Our team delivers family-centered care through more than 12 specialized programs and five clinics, at several locations throughout our region.
+We evaluate and treat children of all ages with all types of orthopedic conditions, from broken bones and concussions to complex conditions like scoliosis and cerebral palsy.
+Our team delivers family-centered care through specialized programs and clinics at several locations throughout the region.

 Get to know our pediatric experts.